This post may contain affiliate links, please read my full disclosure policy for more details.

 R27: (SC in next ST, INV DEC) x 6 {12}

-R28: SC in each ST around and FO leaving a long piece of yarn for sewing {12}
+R28: SC in each ST around and FO leaving a long tail for sewing {12}

 Hook size: 3mm = C/2